 Our integrated and similar stock exposure (c.39%) is comprised of a mix of mid cap, mid/large cap and large cap stocks.
 Our five large caps are Exxon, BP, Chevron, Royal Dutch Shell and Total.
-Mid/large and mid-caps are ENI, StatoilHydro, Hess and OMV.
-As at May 31 2013 the median PE ratio of this group was 8.1x 2012 earnings.
+Mid/ large and mid-caps are ENI, StatoilHydro, Hess and OMV.
+As at June 30, 2013 the median PE ratio of this group was 7.6x 2012 earnings.
 We have one Canadian integrated holding, Suncor, which merged in 2009 with PetroCanada.
-The company has significant exposure to oil sands and stands on an attractive PE of 9.8x 2012 earnings given the company's good growth prospects.
+The company has significant exposure to oil sands and stands on an attractive PE of 9.6x 2012 earnings given the company's good growth prospects.

-Our exploration and production holdings (c.40%) give us exposure most directly to rising oil and natural gas prices.
+Our exploration and production holdings (c.38%) give us exposure most directly to rising oil and natural gas prices.
 We include in this category non-integrated oil sands companies, as this is the GICS approach.
 The stock here with oil sands exposure is Canadian Natural Resources.
 The pure E&P stocks are all largely in the US (Newfield, Devon, Chesapeake, Carrizo, Stone, Penn Virginia, Ultra, QEP and Bill Barrett) and three more (ConocoPhillips, Apache and Noble) which have significant international production.
 One of the key metrics behind a number of the E&P stocks held is low enterprise value / proven reserves.
 All of the E&P stocks held also provide exposure to North American natural gas and include two of the industry leaders (Devon and Chesapeake).
-In PE terms, the group divides roughly into two: (i) ConocoPhillips, Apache, Chesapeake, Devon, Newfield, Ultra, Stone and Bill Barrett all with quite low PEs (5.8x - 12.8x 2011 earnings); and (ii) Noble, Carrizo, Penn Virginia and QEP with higher PE ratios (17.3x - 25.0x 2011 earnings).
+In PE terms, the group divides roughly into two: (i) ConocoPhillips, Apache, Chesapeake, Devon, Newfield, Ultra and Stone all with quite low PEs (8x - 14x 2013 earnings); and (ii) Noble, Carrizo, Bill Barrett, Penn Virginia and QEP with higher PE ratios.
 However, all look reasonably attractive on EV/EBITDA multiples.

-We have exposure to eight (pure) emerging market stocks, though all but one are half-units in the portfolio.
-Two are classified as integrateds by the GICS (Gazprom and PetroChina) and five as E&P companies (JKX Oil and Gas, Dragon Oil, Afren, Petrominerales and Soco International).
-Gazprom is the Russian national oil and gas company which produces approximately a quarter of the European Union gas demand and trades on 2.4x 2012 earnings.
+We have exposure to four (pure) emerging market stocks in the main portfolio, though all but one are half-positions.
+Two are classified as integrateds by the GICS (Gazprom and PetroChina) and two as E&P companies (Dragon Oil and Soco International).
+Gazprom is the Russian national oil and gas company which produces approximately a quarter of the European Union gas demand and trades on 2.2x 2012 earnings.
 PetroChina is one of the world's largest integrated oil and gas companies and has significant growth potential and advantages as a Chinese national champion.
-Dragon Oil is an oil and gas E&P-focused on offshore Turkmenistan in the Caspian Sea and trades on 7.6x 2012 earnings.
-JKX is a gas-focused E&P company with production in the Ukraine and trades on 3.6x 2012 earnings.
-Afren focuses on offshore West African production and trades on 8.1x 2012 earnings.
+Dragon Oil is an oil and gas E&P-focused on offshore Turkmenistan in the Caspian Sea and trades on 6.8x 2012 earnings.
 SOCO International is an E&P company with production in Vietnam and exploration interests across East Africa in Angola, Democratic Republic of Congo and the Republic of Congo.
-Petrominerales is a Colombia-focused E&P trading on 2.7x 2012 earnings.

 We have useful exposure to oil service stocks.
-The stocks we own are split between those which focus their activities in North America (land drillers Patterson and Unit on 11.8x and 10.9x 2012 earnings) and those which operate in the US and internationally (Helix, Transocean and Halliburton on 12.8x - 14.4x 2012 earnings).
+The stocks we own are split between those which focus their activities in North America (land drillers Patterson and Unit on 11.8x and 10.9x 2012 earnings) and those which operate in the US and internationally (Helix, Halliburton and Shawcor on 12.4x - 18.6x 2012 earnings).